basemhesham/bash_scripts/README.md

    this script changes the mode of the file based on file directory and permission which are entered by the user

 1. [pass_detec.sh](pass_detec.sh):
-   Create a file that contains these lines:
-   ABd1234@1,aF1#,2w3E*,2We3345

-   aF1#,ABd1234#1

-   aF1#,2w3E*,2We3345,ABd1234@1

-   Assume that these lines contain passwords.
-   Create a Bash script that reads these lines, analyzes them, and extracts only the valid passwords.
+   a simple bash script that reads file lines contain passwords, analyzes them, and extracts only the valid passwords.

    The valid passwords must meet the following criteria:
    Contain at least one lowercase letter [a-z]